veeso-dev/blog.veeso.dev/src/blog/post-37/index-en.md

   }
   ```

+Also a final note: the Rust compiler can reorder the fields of a struct at will, until `#[repr(C)]` is used.
+So even in the simple case the fields may get swapped.

 ### Zeroed and MaybeUninit

 Last but not least, `zeroed` is a function that creates a value of type `T` with all bits set to zero.